ddcap/halvade/docs/source/contents/installation.rst

 	ant
 	cd ../

-This will build the two jar files in the respective directories.
-The scripts and example configuration files can be found in the scripts directory, move the jar files to the script directory so the scripts can run the jar file:
+This will build the two jar files in the respective *dist* subdirectories.
+The scripts and example configuration files can be found in the *scripts* directory, move the jar files to the script directory so the scripts have access to the jar file:

 .. code-block:: bash
 	:linenos: